Matt-Eva/material-ui-demo/README.md

 Getting started with MUI is pretty straight forward.
 After you've created your new React App by running `npx create-react-app "my-app-name"`, where "my-app-name" is the name of your new React app, you're going to need to install MUI in your application.
 You can do this by running `npm install @mui/material @emotion/react @emotion/styled` if you use npm or running `yarn add @mui/material @emotion/react @emotion/styled` if you use yarn.
 For more on installation options, you can view <a href="https://mui.com/material-ui/getting-started/installation/">MUI's page on installation</a>.

-We're also going to install <a href="https://mui.com/material-ui/material-icons/">MUI Icons</a>, which are incredibly useful for giving your webpage a more polished, professional feel.
+We're also going to install <a href="https://mui.com/material-ui/material-icons/">MUI Icons</a>, which you can use to quickly add some common and useful icons to your styling.
 Run `npm install @mui/icons-material` to gain access to all of MUI's Icons.

-Once you've run this command, you should see that `@mui/material`, `@emotion/react`, `@emotion/styled`, and `@mui/icons-material` have all been added to your `package.json` as dependencies.
+Once you've run these commands, you should see that `@mui/material`, `@emotion/react`, `@emotion/styled`, and `@mui/icons-material` have all been added to your `package.json` as dependencies.
 You're now ready to start using Material UI!

 ## Basic Setup

 ### Importing Roboto
 MUI notes on its installation page that it was designed with the Roboto font in mind.
 So, in order for us to work seamlessly with MUI's library, we're going to want to make sure we include the Roboto font in our application.
 We can do this by including the link tag provided by MUI on its installation page -  `<link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,400,500,700&display=swap"/>` - in the `head` section of our `index.html` file, which is stored within our `public` folder within our React app.
-This imports the Roboto font from Google fonts and allows you to use it throughout your application, which will allow MUI components to access it when they need it.
+This imports the Roboto font from Google fonts and allows you to use it throughout your application.

 ### Setting Default Styles